CHA / CHIP - Health Planning

 The CHA process involves participation from communities across Plumas County.
 Town Hall Meetings were held in the communities of Chester, Graeagle, Greenville, Portola, and Quincy.
 Focus groups and key informant interviews were conducted with groups and individuals from across the county.

-This project originally started in summer 2011.
+This project originally started in the summer of 2011.
 The most recent update to this work began in the Fall of 2018.

 Why do a Health Assessment and Improvement Plan?